Explore the Most Beautiful Beaches of Aruba

 What side of the island has the calmest beaches?

 The west and southwest coasts have the calmest water.
-As a result, Palm Beach, Eagle Beach, and Baby Beach are popular with swimmers and families.
+As a result, Palm Beach, Eagle Beach, and Baby Beach are especially popular with swimmers and families.

 Is the tap water safe to drink in Aruba?